Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 When you come to follow this process for your milestone project, you may not have used a fixtures file to populate your database like the instructor did.
 If this is the case, manually re-creating your database when you come to deploy can take a considerable amount of time.
 Thankfully, there is a short process you can follow to download your local mysql database and then upload it to postgres:
 1. Make sure your manage.py file is connected to your sqlite3 database
-2. Use this command to backup your current database and load it into a db.json file:
+2. Use this command to back up your current database and load it into a db.json file:
 ./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
 3. Connect your manage.py file to your postgres database
 4. Then use this command to load your data from the db.json file into postgres:
 ./manage.py loaddata db.json
 If you would like more information on this process along with a few handy tips, have a look at this DevTip on Slack.
 Video

 ### Step 1 - Create a Heroku App